scenarioo/scenarioo-js/README.md

 ## What is Scenarioo?

-Scenarioo is a generic reporting tool for tests with a powerful reporting viewer web application that can display reports generated from several testing technologies using one of the scenarioo writer libraries, like e.g. ScenariooJS.
+Scenarioo is a generic test reporting tool with a powerful reporting viewer web application that can display reports generated from several testing technologies using one of the scenarioo writer libraries, like e.g. ScenariooJS.

 For general information about Scenarioo and all its powerful features in the reports, please check our webpage [http://www.scenarioo.org](http://www.scenarioo.org).